-The Girl Child especially in the urban areas has grasped the positives that come with ICTs in this world and built keen interest in STEM(Science Technology, Engineering and Math).
-I was privileged and honoured to meet a few of such ladies last year during the MTN Innovations Award 2017 where we m’omulimisa sms platform was nominated for best Agriculture App in Uganda.
+The Girl Child, especially in the urban areas, has grasped the positives that come with ICTs in this world and built a keen interest in STEM(Science Technology, Engineering, and Math).
+I was privileged and honored to meet a few of such ladies last year during the MTN Innovations Award 2017 where we m’omulimisa SMS platform was nominated for best Agriculture App in Uganda.
 One of the apps built by a lady was Vouch Digital formerly known as M- Voucher that champions in digital platforms and digital payments.
-This was innovated by Evelyn Namara who also champion Girls in ICT at the Innovation Village Ntinda and mentors’ girls in technology to get involved, be resilient and challenge the boys in regard to Tech-novation.
+This was innovated by Evelyn Namara who also champion Girls in ICT at the Innovation Village Ntinda and mentors’ girls in technology to get involved, be resilient, and challenge the boys in regard to Tech-novation.

-During trainings offered to the girl child I realized a lot of challenges limiting girls especially rural girls from getting involved in ICT programs.
+During training offered to the girl child I realized a lot of challenges limiting girls especially rural girls from getting involved in ICT programs.
 These barriers include;

 On the flipside of ICTs, I believe along with my fellow Tech Geek Consultant friend Tomslin that TRUST is the lifeblood of the internet.
 Violations such as the recent Facebook-Cambridge Analytica scandal should worry policymakers and internet optimistic where 30 million personality profiles, constructed from 50 million Facebook users’ data were sold to Politicians to influence political elections.

-How the internet evolves from here hence forth on its economic and social impact depends on users trusting the internet and its services all together.
+How the internet evolves from here henceforth on its economic and social impact depends on users trusting the internet and its services altogether.

-As I end my write up, I will quote Olivier Prentout, CMO MTN Uganda; Technology presents a real opportunity for transformation of our economy and our nation and we must harness it.
+As I end my write up, I will quote Olivier Printout, CMO MTN Uganda; Technology presents a real opportunity for transformation of our economy and our nation and we must harness it.